 If you’re looking to get some sun, head to Copacabana Beach.
 This beautiful beach is one of the most popular in town and is located in the Babin Kuk area on the Lapad peninsula.

 Copacabana is also known for its shallow water, making it the perfect spot for wading around.
-The beach also has plenty of sun loungers and umbrellas if you’d like to relax in the shade.
+The beach also has plenty of sun loungers and umbrellas to relax in the shade.
 This pebbled beach is a wonderful place to take in some views from across the bay and get a break from city life.

 15. Day Trip Across the Border